 Replay

-ALTERNATIVE NAME: Re-run.
+ALTERNATE NAME: Re-run

 EXECUTION: The return is repeated an additional time.
 When the hand is placed in the water, the swimmer “replays” the arm stroke to the beginning of the return and repeats it.

-OBJECTIVE: Good for maintaining your position in the water despite experiencing a disruption in your rhythm.
+OBJECTIVE: Good for maintaining your position in the water despite experiencing a disruption to your rhythm.

 Background: A difficult exercise where you might find it difficult to maintain your position in the water.
-Most people using this the exercise do so over short distances and at an easy pace without any stress.
+Most people do this exercise over short distances and at an easy pace without any stress.

 EXERCISE LEVEL: